Swallowtail Apprenticeship Program

 Fieldwork will begin promptly following the daily 6:30am meeting.
 Our main harvest and processing days are Tuesdays and Fridays, although small amounts of harvesting may take place each day to keep up with our CSA, market, and wholesale orders.
 We race the sun to get as much product out of the field before noon!
 Afternoons are spent processing, packing, delivering and catching up on fieldwork.
 Mondays, Wednesdays and Thursdays are dedicated to everything else that needs to happen on the farm including seeding, weeding, planting, irrigation work, and other projects.

-Compensation is $200 per month for the first four months, $250 for the second three months, and $300 for the last three months.
-Apprentices will also receive a $1000 end of season stipend upon full and satisfactory completion of the apprenticeship.
+Compensation is $200 per month.
+Apprentices will also receive a $2,000 end of season stipend upon full and satisfactory completion of the apprenticeship.
 In addition in-kind payment, including weekday breakfast and lunch, lodging, utilities, household consumables (toilet paper, sponges, soap, etc) and unlimited access to farm produce, dairy, meat & eggs.
 We will provide a captivating spreadsheet detailing the value of these in-kind benefits.
 Health insurance and disability insurance are not provided.
 Apprentices are encouraged to carry their own health insurance.
 Massage therapy is available to all farm staff through our CSA trade program.

 Education and Leadership